conradbeach/dotfiles/mac_setup_manual_steps.md

 ## Security
 - [ ] Generate a new GPG key.
 (Using GitKraken is the easiest.
 And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
 - [ ] Add the new GPG key to your GitHub and GitLab accounts.
 (Use GitKraken to copy it.)
-- [ ] Update your Atomic Jolt wiki page with your new SSH and GPG keys.

 ## Application Changes
 * [ ] Xcode